 Graphene Engineering Innovation Centre (GEIC)

-The University's other world-class, multimillion-pound centre enables industry-led development in graphene applications in partnership with academics.
+The University's other world-class, the multimillion-pound centre enables industry-led development in graphene applications in partnership with academics.

 We host the UK’s national institute for advanced materials research and innovation.